Nizarel/DevOps_DevSecOps/Scenarios/SecretManagement/KV_sp_rotation.md

-# Service Prinicipal Rotation for KeyVault
+# Service Prinicipal Rotation for Key Vault

-In this article, you can learn how to rotate a Servcie Principal for KeyVault.
+In this article, you can learn how to rotate a Servcie Principal for Key Vault.

 ![Servcie Principal Rotation](images/SPRotation.png)